hust-conch/verifiable-log-evidence-filter/README.md

 This repository reproduces the HDFS core evidence-validity results reported in the paper.
 Optional downstream pilots and supplementary boundary analyses are documented separately and are not required for reproducing the main claims.
 - HDFS main evidence-validity result at budget ratio 0.30.
 - HDFS multi-budget robustness over five seeds and five budgets.
-- Anchor-first design ablation and context-policy sensitivity.
+- AnchorFirst design ablation and context-policy sensitivity.
 - Paired comparison over 5 seeds × 5 budgets.
 - Robustness under multiple frozen verifiers.